 What is Oral Cancer?

-Mouth cancer is a general term used to describe a number of cancers that start in the region of the mouth.
-The most common type of mouth cancer is squamous cell carcinoma, which begins in the thin, flat cells that line the inside of the mouth and lips.
-Other types of mouth cancer include:
+start in the region of the mouth.
+The most common type of mouth cancer is squamous cell carcinoma, which begins in

 - Adenocarcinoma